tlittle2/SQL/Oracle/PL_SQL/Packages/README.md

 .pks = Package Spec\
 .pkb = Package Body\
 \
-I believe everyone should have their own utility packages when creating a PL/SQL codebase (or a good codebase in general).\
+Everyone should have their own dedicateed utility packages when creating a PL/SQL codebase (or a good codebase in general).\
 Utility Packages that I think all PL/SQL codebases should have (and codebases in general)
 - String Utils
 - Date Utils